microsoft/vscode-docs/docs/extensions/language-support.md

 >**Advanced**
 >
->In addition, provide code manipulation actions such as refactoring.
+>In addition, provide source code manipulation actions such as refactoring.
 For example, `Extract Method`.

-## Code Lens - Show Actionable Context Information Within Code
+## CodeLens - Show Actionable Context Information Within Source Code

 Provide users with actionable, contextual information that is displayed interspersed with the code.